davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 16-MAR-2026
 * OpenMeteoEDA_202306_v006 plots accuracy by city and month for predicting season
 * OpenMeteoEDA_202306_v006 plots season predictions by city and month
+* OpenMeteoEDA_202306_v006 explores random forest to predict season for a single city